UPDATE: Check out our iPhone 15 Event live blog for all the launch day news!

 Before we get into how iPhone pricing might change come the fall, let's look at what Apple charges for the current iPhone lineup, starting with the four iPhone 14 models.

 The iPhone 14 is the least expensive of Apple's flagships, starting at $799.
 For $100 more, you can upgrade to the 6.7-inch iPhone 14 Plus, which essentially share the same features, except for the bigger display and larger battery in the Plus model.
 (See our iPhone 14 vs. iPhone 14 Plus comparison for more.)
 Apple used to offer a $699 flagship in the form of the mini model, but discontinued that more compact iPhone after the iPhone 13 mini.

-The iPhone 14 Pro starts at $999, while the iPhone 14 Pro Max is Apple's most expensive phone at $1,099.
-Apple has kept this Pro model pricing in place, dating back to 2019's iPhone 11 Pro.
+Meanwhile, the iPhone 14 Pro starts at $999, while the iPhone 14 Pro Max is Apple's most expensive phone at $1,099.
+Apple has kept this Pro model pricing in place since the original Pro iPhone: 2019's iPhone 11 Pro.

 |Row 0 - Cell 0||U.S. pricing||U.K. pricing||Australian pricing|

 |iPhone 14 Pro||$999||£1,099||AU$1,749|